CodingCashew/stackcards/README.md

 - **Database**: Utilizes PostgreSQL to securely store decks and cards, ensuring data integrity.

 #### ▶️ Getting Started:
-1. **Clone the Repository**: `git clone https://github.com/CodingCashew/francais-flash.git`
+1. **Clone the Repository**: `git clone https://github.com/CodingCashew/stackcards.git`
 2. **Install Dependencies**: Navigate to the project directory and run `npm install` to install required packages.
 3. **Start the Server**: Run `npm run dev` to launch the server.
-4. **Launch the App**: Open your browser and navigate to `http://localhost:3000` to start learning French!
+4. **Launch the App**: Open your browser and navigate to `http://localhost:3000` in your browser to start learning!

 #### 🤝🏽 Contributing:
 Contributions are welcome!
 If you have any ideas for improvement or would like to report a bug, feel free to open an issue or submit a pull request.

-Start your French learning journey today with FrançaisFlash!
+Start building your knowledge with StackCards today! 📚✨